orestesG/lets-try-angular-2-typescript/README.md

 # lets-try-angular-2-typescript

 ## Synopsis
-This is a proyect for try out some of the new angular 2 features, and covers some of  the core fundamentals like :
+This is a project for try out some of the new angular 2 features, and covers some of  the core fundamentals like :
   - Components
   - One-way data binding for read-only data
   - Bind component methods to user events
   - Services
   - Routing

-## Instalation
+## Installation
 The repo do not include the modules that list in package.json, it will be installed from a package management
 ### Prerequisite
 Install [Node.js® and npm] (https://nodejs.org/en/download/) if they are not already on your machine.